Clough and Taylor: Football legends' families to join in run

 The management duo led both Nottingham Forest and Derby County to success.

-Taylor's daughter Wendy Dickinson said the event would bring fans of the two clubs together.'Great walker'
+Taylor's daughter Wendy Dickinson said the event would bring fans of the two clubs together.

 Mrs Dickinson will be joining Brian Clough's son, Nigel, who is Derby County's current manager, at the racing circuit.